akornelia/salt-fall19-stars/README.md

 Use [this widget](https://codepen.io/jaklec/pen/OZrVWb) to let users rate the players.

 #### If you finish
 1. Make sure __everybody in your mob understands how the app works__.
-Make sure every body can run the app on their computer!
+Make sure everybody can run the app on their computer!
 2. Add images to the players.
 You may use some external API - or just download and save on disk.
 3. Take a mentors role and help the other mobs.
 4. Work with the regular expressions lab.